DockerNashvilleMeetup/Slides/0000-00-00-Intro/slides/slides.md

 ## Upcoming Local Conferences

-* Nodevember - Nov.
-27-28 - CFP Closed
+* Music City Tech -- CFP Closes March 1st
+* Scenic City Summit -- CFP Closes March 16th

 If you're aware of any other conferences please DM @kevin on NashDev or submit a PR.